Manager

 Why this CV works

-- Including a journey in your safety manager CV not only demonstrates your expertise but also reassures employers that you have the experience to keep the workplace compliant, safe, and, most importantly, incident-free.
-It’s the safest endorsement you could ask for.
+- Showcase your career progression using a reverse-chronological format and highlighting your best roles.
+Including a journey in your safety manager CV demonstrates your expertise and reassures employers that you have the experience to keep the workplace compliant, safe, and, most importantly, incident-free.

 Why this CV works